How to Automate and Improve Jobsite Communication

-Sends routine reports automatically
+Sends routine reports automatically.

 Using an automated process means clients still get the details they need on their investment while freeing workers to focus on what matters most.

-Shows weather history and notable conditions
+Shows weather history and notable conditions.

 It’s not just what contractors do on the site that matters, how the weather impacts materials and progress makes a difference.
 Documenting bad weather isn’t as simple as merely stating it rained.
 Were specific milestones blocked?
-Labor hours shortened?
+Labour hours shortened?

 Conditions that may interfere with jobsite progress are documented and highlighted by OxBlue’s interface automatically.
 Project managers can see when, where and how a project was impacted by weather and take action as needed.
 This helps teams easily navigate unmanageable disruptions that get in the way of project completion.

-Creates a single source of truth
+Creates a single source of truth.

 As the jobsite progresses, the landscape changes.
 What used to be a patch of grass may now be the beginning of a storefront.
 Within OxBlue’s digital interface, contractors can review the project’s history in multiple ways.
 Teams can access images from any time and date, use image comparison tools, or markup details as needed.